thebigG/Tasker/bin/README.md

 One of the major issues with running Tasker on linux is the fact that in linux one has run it under sudo.
 This is obviously a huge security hole.
 To mitigate the risks in linux, the proper way of doing it is to write an action policy for Tasker.
 Which is what I did.
 Of course, if you clone the repo you won't automatically have an action policy written to your linux desktop just by cloning the repo.
 Don't worry, I've automated most of the process!

-Once you have the repo cloned, open your terminal and  following the following steps:
+Once you have the repo cloned, open your terminal and  follow these steps:

 **1.** go to the bin folder: